Alab-NII/FECFevalDataset/README.md

-# Dataset for evaluation of detection of communicative functions of sentences and extraction of formulaic expressions
+# Dataset for evaluation of detection of communicative functions of sentences in scholarly papers

 The dataset consists of three sets of tsv files.
 The usage is explained in our paper.